PE & Sports Funding

 - A very successful Sports Day took place in June.
 The Sports Squad supported the PE lead in planning and running the day and there was lots of positive feedback from staff, parents and children.

-- We have new play equipment on both play grounds (fire ball and climbing wall).
+- We have new play equipment on both play grounds.
 These have promoted physical play at lunch time and play times in both KS1 and KS2.

 - Year 5 have completed a term of swimming lessons.

-- The PE Governor attended all PE meetings this year has completed observation of Year 3 and 5 and has led pupil conferencing with all years including PP children in June.
+- The PE Governor attended all PE subject team meetings this year, has completed observations and led pupil conferencing.

 - Access to sport festivals and clubs for pupil premium children and SEND children has been good this year.